Shannon Whirry

-Shannon Whirry is an American actress.
+Shannon Whirry (born 1964/1965) is an American actress.

+Early life

+Shannon Meta Whirry was born in Green Lake, Wisconsin, United States, the daughter of Sherril Jean "Sherry" (née Kemnitz; 1944–2016) and Russell Clyde Whirry (1943–1988).

 Career

-A native from Green Lake, Wisconsin, where she was the salutatorian of her 1983 high school graduating class, in 1985 Whirry was accepted to study at the American Academy of Dramatic Arts, one of only 365 accepted out of 3,000 applicants and one of only 65 to graduate the 2-year program.
+A native of Green Lake, Wisconsin, where she was the salutatorian of her 1983 high school graduating class, in 1985 Whirry was accepted to study at the American Academy of Dramatic Arts, one of only 365 accepted out of 3,000 applicants and one of only 65 to graduate the 2-year program.
 While attempting to establish her career in New York, Whirry worked as a bartender, took a number of small bit roles and appeared in a commercial for FedEx; the latter work finally allowed her to join the Screen Actors Guild.
 Her first film role was in the action film Out for Justice starring Steven Seagal.